 Rice Cereal versus Oatmeal:

-Many parents are faced with a choice when deciding what is the best cereal to give to your baby when they starting weaning.
+Many parents are faced with a choice when deciding what is the best cereal to give to your baby when they start the weaning process.
 We dive a bit into both sides of the arguments here.
-While you should always follow your pediatrician's advice for your baby, we dive into a bit of a background on the benefits of rice cereal versus oatmeal for your baby.
+While you should always follow your pediatrician's advice for your baby, we help explain the benefits of rice cereal versus oatmeal for your baby.